edu010101/cvplayer/README.md

 ## Description

-Welcome to **OpenCVPlayer**, a powerful and easy to use tool for visualizing computer vision models and their inferences.
-With OpenCVPlayer, you can easily view and analyze the output of your models, no mather wich library or framework you are using, saving you from long codes for a simple inference visualization.
+Welcome to **CVPlayer**, a powerful and easy to use tool for visualizing computer vision models and their inferences.
+With CVPlayer, you can easily view and analyze the output of your models, no mather wich library or framework you are using, saving you from long codes for a simple inference visualization.

 ## Features
 - [x] Video inference visualization.